sequenceiq/slider/src/site/markdown/examples.md

 For simple local demos, a Hadoop pseudo-distributed cluster will suffice -if on a VM then its configuration should be changed to use a public (machine public) IP.

+# The examples below all assume there is a cluster node called 'master', which
+hosts the HDFS NameNode and the YARN Resource Manager

 # preamble